St. John's Cathedral (Jacksonville)

 St. John's Cathedral is a cathedral of the Episcopal Church in Jacksonville, Florida, U.S. One of the oldest congregations in Jacksonville, it became the seat of the Bishop of the Episcopal Diocese of Florida in 1951.
-The current building dates to 1906.
+The building dates to 1906.

 History

 The congregation was founded in 1834 as St. John's Parish.
 It is one of the seven original parishes dating to the reception of the Diocese of Florida into the Episcopal General Convention in 1838.
 According to the cornerstone for the present Cathedral, the first St. Johns Church was built in 1842 and burned in 1862 during the American Civil War.
 In the early 1870s, Edward Tuckerman Potter designed a new St. Johns and initial construction began in 1873.
 The church was completed and dedicated in 1877.
 This building burned in the Great Fire of 1901, which destroyed most of Downtown Jacksonville, and the next year a new church was designed by Howard Nott Potter of the firm Snelling and Potter.
 St. John's Cathedral was completed and consecrated in 1906.

 St. John's is the only cathedral in Jacksonville.
 Inside the building is cavernous; built in the Gothic Revival architectural style, stained-glass windows line the walls.
 In 1983, Advent Glass Works restored or repaired all stained glass in the cathedral, the cloister and the Cummings Chapel.